-Exclusions
+Suspensions and Exclusions

-• When we are considering excluding, either fixed-term or permanently, a vulnerable pupil or a pupil who is either subject to a S47 Child Protection plan or there have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) assessment prior to making the decision to exclude.
+When we are considering suspending or excluding a vulnerable pupil or a pupil who is subject to a S47 Child Protection plan, there have previously been child protection concerns or the family is subject to a court order in relation to education, we will undertake an informed (multi-agency where other professionals are involved) assessment prior to making the decision to exclude or suspend.
 In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the assessment must be completed before convening a meeting of the Governing body.